Regional Overview

 Border Region Complexity

 Arizona and New Mexico share 1,954 miles of border with Mexico.
-Border Patrol, state police, local agencies, and tribal police must coordinate constantly.
-Encryption creates walls between agencies that need seamless communication.
+Border Patrol, state police, local departments, and tribal police need to talk to each other constantly.
+Encryption fragments that communication into separate silos.

 Coordination Challenges: